Indiana is using the TASC (Test Assessing Secondary Completion) for High School Equivalency (HSE) testing.

 Free GED Practice Test

 On this website, there are hundreds of free video lessons and Practice Tests available.
 You can use our practice tests, just like our video lessons, for free and there’s no need to sign up as well!
 Prep facilities may also benefit from this help for free!
 The TASC content is similar to the GED content.
+Your Indiana high school equivalency diploma is your ticket to a fine professional career!

 Why the GED (TASC) is important